PixeyeHQ/actors.unity/README.md

 Coming soon.
 Service locator.

 ## Processings
-Coming soon.
+Docs are coming soon.
 Global scripts to control groups of actors.
 Similar to ECS systems.
 Or used like "managers" classes.
 ## Blueprints
-Coming soon.
+Docs are coming soon.
 Scriptable objects that define common resources for similar actors
 ## Tags
-Coming soon.
+Docs are coming soon.
 Glue to identify actors and work with game logic.
 ## ECS
-Coming soon.
+Docs are coming soon.
 Simple ECS pattern for working with actors.